mryap/fierce-robin/src/pages/posts/configure-redirects-for-my-static-site-on-netlify.md

 I being publishing on hireyap.netlify.com for 17 months.
 By default, any site on Netlify is accessible via its Netlify subdomain, which has the form `[name-of-your-site].netlify.com`.

 Netlify is a service for quickly rolling out static websites.
-The use of GithUb has becomes the way of operating.
+The use of GitHub has becomes the way of operating.

-I decide to use own domain for the Netlify site.
+I decide to use my personal domain for the Netlify site.
 Known as Custom domains, it allow others to make your sites accessible at your own, choosen non-Netlify domain names (in my case it www.testandoptimize.com)

 The way it works involve the process of editing the Redirect rules on Netlify configuration file - netlify.toml file , push (upload) to Github and revisit the site the next day.